 Lori from Forty 11 Designs created some super cute Recycled Journals

-If you have enjoyed ALL of these wonderful recycled crafts, check out my original Recycled Penny Monogram project that inspired my Recycled Penny Gift Box project today!
+Did you have enjoyed ALL of these wonderful recycled crafts?
+Then check out my original Recycled Penny Monogram project that inspired my Recycled Penny Gift Box project today!

 Remember, today is just day one!
 So, stop back by each day this week for more inspiration.
-And for the round-up of 31 of the BEST Recycled Crafts and Upcycled Inspiration click the link and save the pin!
+31 of the BEST Recycled Crafts and Upcycled Inspiration click the link and save the pin!

 Thanks for stopping by!